 Call Emergency Vet Services Immediately - or As Soon As Possible!

-According to veterinarian Dr Randy Hillside, Venom from the bite enters your pet's bloodstream quickly, which means your pet needs emergency treatment as soon as possible.
+According to veterinarian Dr Josh Sosnow, venom from the bite enters your pet's bloodstream quickly, which means your pet needs emergency treatment as soon as possible.
 The sooner you can get on the phone with veterinary emergency services, the better.

-Be prepared by researching emergency veterinary clinics in the area you will be hiking and program the number into your cell phone!
+To be better prepared research emergency veterinary clinics in the area you are hiking and program the number into your cell phone!
 This will ensure you have a number ready immediately and won't have to google when time is of the essence.

 Check for Symptoms of a Snake Bite